ultraq/thymeleaf-joda-dialect/README.md

 ### format

-Formates a Joda `DateTime` instance according to the given format string.
+Formats a Joda `DateTime` instance according to the given format string.
 Documentation on the format string can be found on Joda's API pages [here](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html), although it's mostly compatible with the JDK date patterns that all Java devs